One way to beat the Corona Virus

 The article is here: https://www.apspear.com/post/mind-over-matter

-Well it has been 9 months since the workshop and meeting instructors Bart Biermans, Dominique Stulens and Wim Hof, and I have continued with the method.
+It has been 9 months since the workshop where I met instructors Bart Biermans, Dominique Stulens and Wim Hof.
+I have continued with the method since learning it.
 This means doing the breath technique every morning and indulging in cold exposure therapy almost every day.
 I even went out and bought a chest freezer, sealed it, bought a pump, filter and filled it with water.
 The water in the freezer is always between 0c and 2c.
 Perfect for a 4 to 5 minute dip.

 But the reason for this article is because I have been on a constant learning curve about the WHM.
 I have not been sick since starting the method and have increased my lunge capacity and tolerance to the cold.
 So I wanted to get more into the bio-chemical side of the method and how it boosts the immune system especially when the Corona Virus has affected so many.